‘American Horror Story’ Season 7: White House Won’t Like Sarah Paulson As Trump

 — louise banks (@blutjeans) March 27, 2017

 Sarah Paulson is not the only female actor whose name is linked to Trump’s character in the next season of American Horror Story.
-Hollywood veteran Kathy Bates was rumored to be playing the U.S. president in Season 7.
+Hollywood veteran Kathy Bates was rumored to be playing the U.S. President in Season 7.
 However, she has dismissed the rumor in an interview.
 Now, the White House may not like the fact that female actors are speculated to play Donald Trump’s character.
 We know it because of the way it reacted earlier to Melissa McCarthy playing White House Press Secretary Sean Spicer on Saturday Night Live.

 McCarthy’s spoof of Spicer did not go too well for the White House.
 According to a top Trump donor, the U.S. president does not like it when his people are made to look “weak.”
 While McCarthy’s portrayal became hugely popular among viewers, the comment that indicated that Spicer looked “weak” because a woman played his character made it controversial.
 According to Politico, the White House’s internal discomfort about the SNL spoof was evident, since Trump maintained an “uncharacteristic Twitter silence” about McCarthy’s portrayal of the press secretary.
 According to sources, Spicer and his allies thought a woman playing his character would be “damaging.”